Note: This is part six of our seven-part series on an effective lead management process.

 Finally, there might be a lack of clarity for individual contributors in Sales and Marketing on what the SLA actually is and what it does.
 Take the time to educate everyone on the importance of the Service Level Agreement as a document that will help align Sales and Marketing as well as clarify roles and responsibilities for both groups.

-Next, we’ll wrap up our exploration of the lead management process by looking at how it relates to the customer journey, the final (and possibly most important!) stage of lead management:
+No matter what, it’s time to wrap up our exploration of an effective lead process by looking at how it relates to the customer journey, the final (and possibly most important!) stage of lead management: